 - Scouters 36

 Casualties 1 Mrs Cann who died of illness contracted while part time Nursing in an RAF sick bay for the British Red Cross Society (BRCS) in 1940

 Whilst details were specifically requested no Victoria Cross or George Cross was recorded.
 Twelve other awards were listed.

 Medals fall into two general categories, Campaign medals for serving in a war or bit of the war (Africa Star or Arctic Star) and military Awards or Decorations denoting ‘heroism, or meritorious or outstanding service or achievement’.
-The VC and GC are the highest of these awards; those listed are all Awards or Decorations.
+The VC and GC are the highest of these awards.
+(The Albert Cross in Gold was replaced by the GC – one Cambridge Scouter has now been identified who received this award.)
+The medals listed are all Awards or Decorations.